Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 You will love the charm of Yakushima’s Shores.
 Here, you must discover the natural beauty of Yakushima’s coastline, with fascinating tourist spots like white sandy beaches, crystal-clear blue waters, and dramatic sea cliffs.
 And certainly, you can have some of the best experiences of swimming, snorkeling, and sunbathing on Yakushima island.

 Relaxing on the shores of Nagata Inakahama Beach, a popular nesting site for loggerhead sea turtles, is a “not to miss” experience.
-Undoubtedly, you will also love exploring the beauty of the coastal Ohko-no-taki Waterfall, which plunges dramatically into the sea.
+You will undoubtedly also love exploring the beauty of the coastal Ohko-no-taki Waterfall, which plunges dramatically into the sea.

 Onsen and Wellness

-It is an amazing experience to relax in the calming Yakushima’s hot springs.
+Relaxing in Yakushima’s hot springs is an amazing experience.
 The mineral-rich waters offer a refreshing break after a day of hiking.

-Also, you must experience the seaside Hirauchi Kaichu Onsen.
-The natural tidal pools of this onsen create a unique open-air bathing experience.
+You must also experience the seaside Hirauchi Kaichu Onsen.
+Its natural tidal pools create a unique open-air bathing experience.

-Moreover, you will also love the peaceful waters of Onoaida Onsen, surrounded by the island’s lush greenery.
+Moreover, you will also love the peaceful waters of Onoaida Onsen, which are surrounded by the island’s lush greenery.

 Yakushima’s Culinary Scene